rcjberlin/rcj-dss/README.md

   * LAST CHECKPOINT
   * a redo-function is not planned
 * corrections (in review)
-  * edit number of LoPs, number of scoring elements; add sections (only tiles and tries)?!
+  * edit number of LoPs, number of scoring elements
-  * directly added/substracted in JSON
-  * additional logs (only for documentation / possible later manual evaluation)
+  * adding sections or deleting sections is not planned
+  * new value is stored in array (original value will not be overwritten)

+### Evaluation
+* runs are submitted to a central system to evaluate all runs and create standings (check out https://github.com/mb/rcj-server)
+* the run-object is modified slightly before submitting so that it can be evaluated easily

 ### Issues
 If you want to test it locally you may need to make sure that CORS requests are working.